goongoguma/Udemy/README.md

 # Studying in Udemy

 ## List of lectures

-  * Complete React by Andrew Mead
+- The Modern JavaScript Bootcamp by Andrew Mead